dylan-travis/amz-json-documentation/PRETEND_PLAY_TOY/PRETEND_PLAY_TOY_documentation.md

 ### cpsia_cautionary_statement

-You must select any applicable warning for choking hazards of childrenís toys and games, or "no_warning_applicable".
+You must select any applicable warning for choking hazards of children‚Äôs toys and games, or "no_warning_applicable".
 To verify warnings, contact the manufacturer or check the packaging.

 **Type:** array